-The average annual salary for a medical coder is $55,923—14.9% above the median salary of all U.S. occupations.
-Your earning potential rises to $64,890 when you add another certification demonstrating broader coding expertise.
-With three credentials, you can expect to earn upwards of $70K per year.
+The average annual salary for a medical coder is $58,055— above the median salary of all U.S. occupations.
+Your earning potential rises to $64,712 when you add another certification demonstrating broader coding expertise.

 The demand for medical coders is at a historic high.
-Fueled by the healthcare needs of an aging population, the U.S. Bureau of Labor Statistics lists medical coding among the 20 fastest growing occupations.
-Job opportunities for professional coders are projected to grow 18.2% by 2028.
+Fueled by the healthcare needs of an aging population, the U.S. Bureau of Labor Statistics projects job opportunities for professional coders to grow 7% in the next decade.

-Which Coding Certification Course Is Right for You?
+Which Medical Coding Training Course Is Right for You?

-AAPC offers the full spectrum of certification training courses, and all boast pass rates unmatched by other medical coding schools.
+AAPC offers the full spectrum of certification training courses, all of which boast pass rates unmatched by other medical coding schools.

 For good reason the CPC Preparation Course is AAPC’s most popular medical coding training program.
 This course provides an education in physician-based coding, which is used in the majority of healthcare environments—medical offices, walk-in clinics, telehealth groups, labs.
 Students of the CPC Preparation Course will learn the proper use of CPT®, HCPCS Level II, and ICD-10-CM codes as they apply to these healthcare settings.
 Additionally, CPC training lays the foundation for advanced types of medical coding.